NeonGeckoCom/neon-hub-installer/README.md

 ## Installation

-Clone this repository (`git clone https://github.com/NeonGeckoCom/neon-hub-installer`) and run the `install.sh` script.
+Clone this repository (`git clone https://github.com/NeonGeckoCom/neon-hub-installer`) and run `sudo ./installer.sh`.
 It will install prerequisites, then take you through a guided setup process.

 ## Exposed services and their ports